fcrepo3/fcrepo-before33/readme.txt

     with API-A authentication turned ON, with the Resource Index, REST api, and Messaging modules enabled.

+  [fedora.test.AllSystemTestsConfigQ]
+    When running this suite, the server should be configured with the default options provided by 'quick install'.
+    It can be used to verify the successful installation of 'quick install'.

 These tests do not depend on external hosts and can therefore be run without external network access.